wrenlowe/FinalProject/README.md

 • Uses at least two new GUI components not studied in class (rating bar, seek bar, progress bar, analog clock, calendar view, ...).
+CalendarView -> COMPLETE
+Second GUI Component -> INCOMPLETE

 • There should be a listener registered on at least one of these 2 new GUI components (and there should be code to do something meaningful).
+Listener on CalendarView -> COMPLETE

 • Includes advertising (fake ad pulled from Google services).

-• Be a meaningful, good looking app with nice and significant functionality; should look nice and clean, user friendly, intuitive (how to use it).
+• Be a meaningful, good looking app with nice and significant functionality; should look nice and clean, user friendly, intuitive (how to use it). -> COMPLETE